 - 3 days

 - 5 days

 - 7 days

 - 30+ days

-- User loyalty: Indicator of how many previous sessions users had.
-User is put into one of the ranges below:
+- User loyalty: Indicator of how many previous sessions the users had.
+The number of users is distributed into one of the ranges below:

 - Greater than 500

 - View: Page views on web or views in mobile/desktop applications.
 Most Countly SDKs have a mechanism to enable automatic tracking of views.
 For a more detailed explanation, please see Countly Terminology.